Skip to content

 Protection⚓︎

-As described in section Resource Protection, the resource-guard component can be inserted into the request path of the Data Access service to provide access authorization decisions.
+As described in section Resource Protection (Keycloak), the identity-gatekeeper component can be inserted into the request path of the data-access service to provide access authorization decisions

 --repo https://eoepca.github.io/helm-charts \